Homemade Scouring Powder Recipe – All Natural & Non-Toxic

 How to Make Homemade Scouring Powder

-This homemade scouring powder consists of only three simple ingredients but packs a strong punch.
+This DIY scouring powder consists of only three simple ingredients but packs a strong punch.

 The secret is the citrus peel.
-Gently dried and ground finely, it’s packed full of its fruit oils, which combined with the abrasiveness of the bicarbonate of soda and salt make light work on dirt and grime.
+Gently dried and ground finely, it’s packed full of fruit oils that cut through grease easily.
+Combined with the abrasiveness of the bicarbonate of soda and salt makes light work of dirt and grime.

 Beautiful smelling, it’ll leave your sink with a delightful citrus zing.
 It’s also a fantastic way of using up citrus peel that might otherwise be binned if you don’t have access to composting facilities.